UoB-COMSM0166/2025-group-28/projdocs/DesignDoc.md

 A potential idea would be to limit the player to only one weapon - upon picking up a new weapon that an enemy has randomly dropped as loot, their current weapon will be discarded and flung in a random direction within the room.
 The player can still go and pick up this discarded weapon to switch back to it, but they will have to be careful, as enemies will be swarming from all sides and possibly blocking access to it.
+Any weapons discarded by the player should be destroyed once the player moves to the next room.

 Another decision to make would be how the random upgrade system works:
 - When are these awarded? (e.g. loot from enemies, reward for clearing a room, dropped by bosses)